redhat-cip/edeploy/docs/AHC.rst

 --------------------
 When thinking about storage benchmarking tools, fio comes immediately in mind.
 Mainly developed under the GPL license by Jens Axboe (Linux Kernel Maintainer of the Block Layer) , this tool is by far the most versatile tool I’m aware of.
 As we try to estimate the performance of the hardware by itself, removing the filesystem layer is mandatory.

-Filesystems are complex beasts that have various optimization and behaviours that are useful for users but could hide some defects or introduced non desired latencies.
+Filesystems are complex beasts that have various optimization and behaviors that are useful for users but could hide some defects or introduced non desired latencies.
 The more software on the data path, the more complex is the analysis of the results.
 Making the same test on two different filesystems would lead to pretty different results.
 As we want to be as clause a possible to the hardware, it’s important to remove this source of possible annoyance.

 Fio’s ability to perform IOs at the block level is a very interesting feature here.
 Fio can be scripted to perform the exact IO pattern you need while keeping under control the time you spend on your run and ensuring that it runs without any cache Layer from the Linux Kernel (O_DIRECT).

 Network Benchmarking
 --------------------
 The Netperf project, under a BSD-like license, is clearly one of the most known and used tool over the Linux world.
 It provides a very simple command line, a port based pairing, TCP and UDP support and up to 20 different scenario.
 This tool is used to report the network bandwidth or latencies that a set of servers can generated simultaneously.
-The performance is expressed in Gbit/sec or messages per seconds.
+The performance is expressed in Gigabit/sec or messages per seconds.

 Standalone benchmarking